MParvin/preview-maker/README.md

 ### Overview
-This is a standalone application written in pure PHP to create image preview from different file formats ranging from Microsoft documents to video formats.
+PreviewMaker is a standalone application written in pure PHP to create image preview from different file formats ranging from Microsoft documents to video formats.

 #### Requirements
 You need to have a **Linux OS** with the following items installed: